 GG – Mayor Forgey passed a resolution making a commitment for the town to implement ICLEI Cities for Climate Protection program.
 60 people attended.
+CLICK HERE for resolution.

 March- Homeowner workshop offered for the first time by GGEC.
 Info on audits, financing etc gathered and distributed.
 40 attended.

-GGEC worked with the Town, and the Town joined the Franklin Regional Council of Government’s effort to bring an Energy Service Company (ESCO) to Franklin County.
+GGEC worked with the Town, and the Town joined the Franklin Regional Council of Government’s (FRCOG) effort to bring an Energy Service Company (ESCO) to Franklin County.
 The ESCO offers full service audit, recommendations, financing, construction and monitoring.
-There is no direct cost to the town.
+There was no direct cost to the town.
 They are paid out of the energy savings.

-Greenfield receives $250,000 grant from MA DOER for building energy upgrades as a direct result of building energy audits secured in Jan 2008.
+Greenfield receives $250,000 grant from MA DOER for building energy upgrades as a direct result of building energy audits secured in January, 2008.

 – 2009 –